-We also enjoyed a beer brined game hen served on a bed of incredible spring pea risotto and a s’mores lava cake (which are unfortunately not featured on the restaurant week menu, go back another time for dinner, order those and maybe take a spin on the water slide?
-Just make sure you wait 30 minutes after eating!)
+We also enjoyed a beer brined game hen served on a bed of incredible spring pea risotto and a s’mores lava cake, which are unfortunately not featured on the restaurant week menu.

 Next, we headed to Brooks Tavern, which is totally the kind of place I would hang out at all the time if I lived in Hendersonville: a comfortable, casual bar/restaurant/pub hybrid downtown tucked just off of Main Street.
 Brooks you had me at hello but also at three dollar Wednesday night wine specials.

 Brooks was literally buzzing when we arrived; you know a place is good when every seat in the house is taken and they have to sit your party of eight by gathering some extra bar stools in the front window.